kreativ-anders/kirby-memberkit/README.md

 $url = $kirby->user()->getStripeCheckoutURL('Premium'); // Premium tier
 ````

-> The URL is handled via route and returns a JSON with the required stripe session ID.
+> The URL is handled via a route and returns a JSON with the required stripe session ID.

 2. Add the stripe checkout button (via snippet):
 For styling or additional logic (with your JavaScript) you can pass an id, classes, and a text - whatever you want.